-The log Bernoulli probability mass of y given chance of success $\text{inv_logit}(\alpha + x \beta)$, where an intercept α is used that is allowed to vary with the different observations.
-The number of rows of the independent variable matrix x needs to match the length of the dependent variable vector y and α and the number of columns of x needs to match the length of the weight vector β .
+The log Bernoulli probability mass of 'y' given chance of success 'inv_logit(alpha + x beta)', where an intercept 'alpha' is used that is allowed to vary by observation.
+The number of rows of the independent variable matrix 'x' needs to match the size of the dependent variable vector 'y' and 'alpha' and the number of columns of 'x' needs to match the size of the coefficient vector 'beta'.
+If 'x' and 'y' are data (not parameters) this function can be executed on a GPU.